haroules/jenkins-docker-cloud-tls/README.md

 The purpose of this example was to create an starting foundation for deployment automation of jenkins casc, containerization, and using tls/https.
 While every attempt was made to be aligned with security best practices, there is always room for improvement.
 While this should work out of the box with minimal changes, it's not expected that one would use it without customization.
 The expectation is that some modification would be made to secure, and operationalize this to meet your work environment, and this is merely a quickstart.
 Future versions will be more opinionated and likely force this.

 Credits:
-Matthias Lohr for the image update check script, which was modified (handle architecture, and allow not already local images) and integrated directly. https://gitlab.com/MatthiasLohr/omnibus-gitlab-management-scripts/-/blob/main/docker-image-update-check.sh?ref_type=heads
+Matthias Lohr for the image update check script, which was modified (handle architecture, and allow pull of non local images) and integrated directly.
+Here's the link to the original source: https://gitlab.com/MatthiasLohr/omnibus-gitlab-management-scripts/-/blob/main/docker-image-update-check.sh?ref_type=heads

 Planned Future improvements:
+- automate update of jenkins casc from local files
 - More parameterization of secrets and inputs reducing the chance of storing secrets in source
-- Parameterizing to support different Jenkins images besides lts-jdk17
-- More thorough checks and balances, error handling, retry ability to skip checks, and cleanup steps
+- More thorough checks and balances, error detection and handling.
 - Automate CA cert import into Chrome/Firefox
 - Look at using let's encrypt or other certificate solutions
 - Add lifecycle to the script: initial deploy, backup (before delete), re-deploy, update etc